huangyz0918/AndroidWM/README.md

                 }
             });
 ```
 The first paramter of `setInvisibleWMListener` is `isLSB`, if false, the invisible algorithm will change to the frequency domain.
-The second parameter is an int which is the max image size, if you are using a really big image, the progress may be slow, so you can use this paramter to resize the input image, but remember: the size must be enough for the watermark to put in, or it will throw an exception.

 To detect the invisible watermark, you can use `WatermarkDetector`, the first paramter is the kind of watermark, if you want to detect the image watermark, the paramter is false, if it's a text, then true.
 The input bitmap is a image with invisible watermarks.